LarsGrevelink/php-simple-jwt/README.md

 $token = MyToken::generateAndSign([
     'custom-claim' => 'data'
 ], 'some-key');

+// or

+$token = MyToken::sign(
+    SignatureBlueprintMock::generate([
+        'custom-claim' => 'data'
+    ]),
+    'some-key'
+);
 ```

-All arguments after the custom claims passed to `TokenBlueprint::generateAndSign` will be proxied to the `TokenBlueprint::signature` method so they can be used there.
+All arguments after the first for `TokenBlueprint::generateAndSign` and `TokenBlueprint::sign` will be proxied to the `TokenBlueprint::signature` method so they can be used there.
+All of the methods can be used seperately or combined to fit the implementation to your needs.

 ## Parsing tokens